 The combination of ingredients and the technique makes this the easiest tart dough you might ever make.
 The Crème Fraiche addition is easier to work with than pure butter.
 And does improve the taste.

-Additionally, the technique involves freezing your equipment before starting.
-That greatly helps.
+The technique involves freezing your equipment before starting.
+This greatly helps.
 Lastly, I have recommended forming the dough into a disc before refrigerating.
 This also helps to make it easier to work with.

 Regardless of whether you use Aaron’s Tart dough or my improved tart dough, you will be happy with the improvements in taste and technique.
 Additionally, here are some tips to make the process much easier.